 On the site of the present museum building a house is first mentioned in 1321.
 The foundations of the vaulted brick cellar, that is used for temporary exhibitions and performances, are remains of this medieval structure.
 The present building was rebuilt by the town court clerk Johann Merzell in 1584 after a fire destroyed the old one.
 The family crests on stone plaques which were originally affixed to the outside are now presented in the stairwell on the first floor.
 At the beginning of the 18th century the building was the home of the court and chamber councillor Fortenbach and his family.
 The baroque inner fixtures date to this time, when many buildings in Bamberg were “prettified” by adding baroque elements on the out- or inside.
 Among these are wall and ceiling frescoes as well as stucco decorations.
 The enchanting stucco ceiling in the garden saloon was created by none other than Johann Jakob Vogel.
 He was the first resident stucco master to the Bamberg prince-bishops.
 The inner architecture of, for example, the New Residence, the church of St Stephan in Bamberg and the monasteries of Ebrach and Banz were created by him.
 The façade was fashioned in its present form in 1866, when the baroque elements were removed.

 In 1992 Manfred Bumiller bought this architectural gem in the Austraße 29 and until 1995 that he elaborately restored until 1995.
 On the 13.01.1995 the “Museum of Early Islamic Art” was opened.

 While the collection was continually expanded until 2017, at present attention is focused on the care, research and publication of the collection.
 For this reason, the museum operations were expanded to include the STUDIO in Berlin-Kreuzberg.
-Responsible for the museum and the collection is the BUMILLER ART FOUNDATION.
+The body responsible for the collection, the museum and the Studio is the BUMILLER ART FOUNDATION.

 Cooperation with the University of Bamberg